-Top Disney Dos for Young Adults are super important and as Mother’s Day approaches, I think back to the memories made along every step of the way at Walt Disney World Resort with my two boys.
+Top Disney Dos for Young Adults are super important,and as the holidays approach, I think back to the memories made along every step of the way at Walt Disney World Resort with my two boys.
 From the time they were infants, toddlers, school aged, tweens, teens, and now young adults.
 Wow, time flies, and where did it fly off too?
 Neverland I suppose, and while flying there we made magical moments become unforgettable memories.

 I thought it would be fitting to follow up on my last article on “showing your age” at Walt Disney World Resort, and came up with a list of experiences and activities my boys love to do now.
 Hoping these will be on your list too when you visit with your older teens and young adults in your family group.

 1. Resort Choice

 I let my boys choose the resort we are going to stay at while vacationing at Walt Disney World Resort.
 I give them parameters, such as value, moderate, deluxe or Club Level Deluxe, and let them work it out where they would like to stay.
 This gets them into the magic of planning right from the start!

 My boys get the My Disney Experience App on their cell phone and when it’s time to book those FastPass+ times, they are off and running.
 All four parks, and everyday while we are there, they reserve the rides and attractions that they both want to experience.
 My husband and I go with the flow, it’s all good for us as long as they are having fun with it.
 It forces them to communicate with each other,and decide together on which day we will visit which parks too.

 The boys book these too, they both like certain restaurants, so they each get to split the days and book away.
 Most nights we are eating in Epcot since it seems to be their favorite place to grab grub, but there are other nights that we eat at the resorts ,where our favorite restaurants are located,and this gives us all a chance to experience a little bit of everything!